bigboards/bigboards-docs/docs/hardware/index.md

 The BigBoards micro-clusters are purpose-build hardware to fulfill the requirements for anyone interested in, learning about or working with data at scale.

 As such your BigBoards device is a true physical big data cluster.
-It is a small datacenter on its own, consisting of a number identical nodes.
+It is a small datacenter on its own, consisting of a number of identical nodes.

-The BigBoards devices are built around the popular [Intel NUC platform](http://www.intel.com/nuc).
+The BigBoards devices are built around the popular [Intel NUC platform](http://www.intel.com/nuc) or [Wandboard quad-core ARM platform](http://www.wandboard.org/).

 ## Single node